twinfoundation/wallet/packages/wallet-connector-iota-rebased/docs/reference/classes/IotaRebasedFaucetConnector.md

 > **fundAddress**(`identity`, `address`, `timeoutInSeconds`): `Promise`\<`bigint`\>

-Fund an address with SUI from the faucet.
+Fund an address with IOTA Rebased from the faucet.

 #### Parameters